chef-boneyard/kitchen-oraclecloud/README.md

 # kitchen-oraclecloud

-A driver to allow Test Kitchen to consume Oracle Cloud resources to perform testing.
+A driver to allow Test Kitchen to consume Oracle Cloud Infrastructure Classic resources to perform testing.

 ## Installation